PigStep/Vibe-BPMN-studio/README.md

-# Easy XML-to-BPMN Creator
+# Vibe BPMN Studio

-A web application for creating, viewing, and editing BPMN diagrams (Business Process Model and Notation).
+A modern web application for creating, viewing, and editing BPMN diagrams (Business Process Model and Notation) with AI-powered assistant.

 ## 📋 Description